PecanProject/pecan/modules/data.remote/inst/ccmmf/documentation/sessions/01-landiq.md

 | `crops_all_years.parq`      | Tidy crop attributes: rows for `parcel_id` x `year` x `season` (up to four seasons) |

-From the cadwr-landuse clone, with the Session 0 conda env active:
+From the cadwr-landuse clone, with the Session 0 conda env active.
+Submit the tile overlays as a batch job (~3 hours).

 ```bash
 cd "$CCMMF_BASE/src/cadwr-landuse"